Business Ethics Policy

 - A miscarriage of justice

 - An act creating risk to health and safety

 - An act causing damage to the environment

 - A breach of any other legal obligation

 It is not necessary for the employee to have proof that such an act is being, has been, or is likely to be, committed – a reasonable belief is sufficient.
 The worker has no responsibility for investigating the matter – it is PEAK’s responsibility to ensure than an investigation takes place.

-An employee who makes such a protected disclosure has the right not to be dismissed, subjected to any other detriment, or victimised, because they have made a disclosure.
+An employee who makes such a protected disclosure has the right not to be dismissed, subjected to any other detriment, or victimized, because they have made a disclosure.

 In the first instance, any concerns should be raised with your line manager.
 If you feel uncomfortable approaching your line manager for any reason, you should speak with the Group HR Manager.

-Should you report any questionable behaviour or business practices you feel may be unethical, we promise that we will thoroughly investigate your concerns without fear of victimisation, discrimination or other detriment.
+Should you report any questionable behavior or business practices you feel may be unethical, we promise that we will thoroughly investigate your concerns without fear of victimization, discrimination or other detriment.